 3 Secrets to Writing Successful Content for Your Website

-Maybe you’re not a “seductive” person and that’s okay.
+Maybe you’re not a “seductive” person, and that’s okay.
 You can learn to be a seductive copywriter.
 You just need to know the secret of writing content that gets attention.
 Today, we’ll share three of those secrets.

 Write for Your Ideal Reader

 Imagine you have a small store (a real one).
-This person loves your store and they constantly buy from you, even though they could leave their money with successful competitors.
+This person loves your store and constantly buys from you, even though they could leave their money with successful competitors.
 What attracts this person to your business?
 It’s probably because you offered something that fits their preferences.
 This is your ideal buyer, who chooses your brand because it delivers what they are looking for.

 So how do you find this perfect imaginary reader?
+If so, save those content writing secrets bellow.

 That’s a process called buyer persona development.
-In this case, however, you’ll be creating your reader persona.
+In this case, however, you’ll be creating your reader persona. is one of the secrets of writing successful content.

 - What goals do they have?
 What issues do they face?
 How can you help them solve those issues?